GeekEast/hire-graphql/README.md

 - ID, Int, Float, String, Boolean, GraphQLISODateTime (Date is not built-in type for apollo)
 - Enum and custom
 ## Problems
+- Build apollo server with Typescript failed the non-relative path. `So I switch to Nest.js, bit of overhead`
 - How to solve `N+1` problem in GraphQL? - `Data Loader`
 ## Resources
 - [How to GraphQL: awesome tutorial to start learning graphql](https://www.howtographql.com/basics/3-big-picture/)